 - If an employee has gone home sick, their work areas should be cleaned and disinfected.

-- Employees are required to practice physical distancing at work.
+- Employees are required to practise physical distancing at work.
 Avoid handshakes and any other physical contact with others.
 Remain two metres apart from others whenever possible.

 - Employees who have a fever or feel unwell should be instructed to stay home.